Definition

 Why are there so many altcoins?

-If you’re new to crypto feel free to read more about what cryptocurrency is and how it can change the world!
+If you’re new to crypto feel free to read more about what cryptocurrency is

 What are the different types of altcoins?